zackbatist/open-archaeo/list.md

 ----

-* **CalPal-Database**: CalPal 14C-Database created by Bernhard Weninger (UniversitÃ¤t zu KÃ¶ln) as part of the CalPal software package.
+* **CalPal-Database**: CalPal 14C-Database created by Bernhard Weninger (Universität zu Köln) as part of the CalPal software package.
 This repository serves as an interface to access the data more easily.
   * by: nevrome
   * links: [GitHub](https://github.com/nevrome/CalPal-Database)
   * tags: [Datasets] and [Radiocarbon dating, calibration and sequencing]